CodeJugalbandi/FunctionalProgramming/melodies/everythingIsALambda/README.md

   (* num num))
 ~~~

-**BRAMHA** But this is just sugar, and there is not as much distinction between functions and values as in OO.
-We can map lambdas to collections,
+**BRAMHA** Under the hood there is not as much distinction between functions and lambdas as in OO.
+We can now map our lambda to a collection:
 ~~~
 (map square [3 2 1])
 ~~~

-**KRISHNA**  If you look at Scala, I can define a square method as and thats its signature.
+**KRISHNA**  If you look at Scala, I can define a square function and map over it like this:
 ~~~
 def squareMethod(x: Int) = x * x